-Dr. Brian Nahed specializes in Brain Tumors (Glioblastoma, Gliomas, Meningiomas, and Metastatic Brain Tumors) and Spinal Disorders.
-He is an Assistant Professor and Neurosurgeon in the Department of Neurosurgery and Pappas Center for Neurooncology.
+Dr. Brian Nahed is a neurosurgeon who specializes in Brain Tumors (Glioblastoma, Gliomas, Meningiomas, Metastatic Brain Tumors) and Spinal Disorders.
+He is Assistant Professor in the Department of Neurosurgery and Pappas Center for Neurooncology.

 BiographyDr.
-Brian Nahed specializes on brain tumors (glioblastoma, gliomas (low grade and high grade gliomas), metastatic brain tumors, and meningiomas) as well as Spinal Disorders.
+Brian Nahed is a neurosurgeon who specializes in brain tumors (glioblastoma, gliomas (low grade and high grade gliomas), metastatic brain tumors, and meningiomas) as well as Spinal Disorders.

-He was born in New York.
-He attended University of California at Los Angeles where he majored in Neuroscience, graduating Phi Beta Kappa.
-He attended the Yale School of Medicine where he was awarded the Doris Duke Clinical Research Fellowship to study the genetics of intrancranial aneurysms.
-He completed internship and neurosurgery residency at the Massachusetts General Hospital.
-He was a postdoctoral fellow in the laboratory of Drs.
+Born in New York, Dr. Nahed attended UCLA where he majored in Neuroscience, graduating Phi Beta Kappa.
+He attended the Yale School of Medicine where he was awarded the Doris Duke Clinical Research Fellowship.
+Dr. Nahed completed his internship and neurosurgery residency at the Massachusetts General Hospital.
+Dr. Nahed completed a postdoctoral fellowship with Drs.
 Daniel Haber and Shyamala Maheswaran at the MGH Cancer Center.

-Dr. Nahed joined the MGH Department of Neurosurgery and the Brain Tumor Center in 2011.
+Dr. Brian Nahed joined the MGH Department of Neurosurgery and Brain Tumor Center in 2011.
 He is an assistant professor and teaching faculty member of Harvard Medical School.
-Dr. Brian Nahed's research focuses on circulating brain tumor cells and metastatic disease.
+Dr. Brian Nahed's research focuses on developing a blood based test to diagnose and monitor brain tumors.
 In collaboration with Drs.
-Daniel Haber and Shyamala Maheswaran, Dr. Nahed's research has received several grants and awards and has been presented at national conferences.
-Dr. Nahed is actively enrolling patients with brain tumors into his translational clinical research study.
-This work was recently published in Cancer Discovery.
+Haber, Maheswaran, and Stott, Dr. Nahed's recently published the first evidence of circulating tumor cells in the blood patients with glioblastoma.
+Dr. Nahed is actively enrolling patients into his translational clinical research study.

 Circulating Brain Tumor Cells